Sriracha-UI/sriracha/README.md

-# sriracha
+# Sriracha

 A react style library built with styled-components, typescript, and material ui color theme.